About Concise Tibetan Art Book

-Published in 1987 by Pema Namdol Thaye when he was just twenty years old, the artist envisioned the need for a definite guide - Concise Tibetan Art Book - as a means of preserving the extraordinary art form of Tibetan iconography.
+Published in 1987 by Pema Namdol Thaye when he was just twenty years old, the artist envisioned Concise Tibetan Art Book as a means of preserving the extraordinary art form of Tibetan iconography.

-Written in Tibetan with an English translation, this 276 page hardcover book includes a forward by His Holiness Mindrolling Trichen Rinpoche (then head of the Nyingma sect of Tibetan Buddhism), and an introduction by Pema Namdol on the origin of Buddhist art and the history of Tibetan and Bhutanese art.
+Written in Tibetan with an English translation, this 276 page hardcover book includes a forward by His Holiness Mindrolling Trichen Rinpoche (previous lineage holder of the Nyingma sect of Tibetan Buddhism), and an introduction by Pema Namdol on the origin of Buddhist art and the history of Tibetan and Bhutanese art.